Venue and accommodation

 The NSQH conference will be hosted at Elmia Exhibition and Convention Centre.
 External link, opens in new window.

 Rooms at special rates for conference participants can be booked here.
-There are other conferences in Jönköping in the same week as NSQH 2022, make sure you reserve your accommodation early, at the latest 27 August.
+There are other conferences in Jönköping in the same week as NSQH 2022, make sure you reserve your accommodation early.

 ELITE Stora Hotellet (use code 5103341 and NSQH2022)

 Scandic Elmia External link, opens in new window. (use code BNSQ290922).
 Obs!
 No available rooms here 28-29 September.